5h0bh4nk/Rep_Teams/README.md

 - Everyting is peer-to-peer (using mesh method)
 - smooth UI and UX setup
 - more to be added soon
+- chat support for people who get late also

 ### Local setup